 \label{SIGO}

-In this study, we propose a new opportunistic routing protocol named SIGO, that takes street intersections into account.
+In this study, we propose a new opportunistic routing protocol named SIGO that considers street intersections.

-In SIGO, the priority of relay nodes is determined based on three metrics: distance to destination, link quality, and a street Intersection Relay Index ($IRI$) which is used to give priority to nodes in the intersection.
+In SIGO, the priority of relay nodes is determined based on three metrics: distance to destination, link quality, and a street intersection relay index ($IRI$), which is used to give priority to nodes in the intersection.

-The first two metrics: distance to destination and link quality, are calculated in the same way as in LSGO.
+The first two metrics, distance to destination and link quality, were calculated in the same way as in LSGO.

 In SIGO, as in LSGO, each node periodically broadcasts hello packets.
-To deliver the packets to the destination node, the transmitting node selects several relay candidate nodes among the neighboring nodes based on the information in the hello packets and broadcasts data packets containing the priority information of each relay candidate node.
+To deliver the packets to the destination node, the transmitting node selects several relay candidate nodes among the neighboring nodes based on the information in the hello packets and broadcasts the data packets containing the priority information of each relay candidate node.

-The transmitting node determines the priority of the relay candidate nodes according to the algorithm described below.
+The transmitting node determines the priority of the relay candidate nodes according to the algorithm described

 below.
 Each node that receives a data packet checks whether it contains its ID and discards the packet if it does not.
-If the ID is included, the node checks its priority and decides whether or not to rebroadcast the packet according to the $priority$ $scheduling$ $algorithm$ described in section \ref{priority}.
+If the ID is included, the node checks its priority and decides whether to rebroadcast the packet according to the $priority$ $scheduling$ $algorithm$ described in section \ref{priority}.

 \subsection{Basic assumption and terminology}